Indrakens/create-your-own-pizza/README.md

 | The user enters a letter what is not included in the options|  PASS  |
 | The user enters an empty string                             |  PASS  |
 | The user enters more than one letter                        |  PASS  |
---The users can only enter the letter that shows in the pizza size options.-- -Deleting pizza in Enter pizza number to delete Field.-
+#### The users can only enter the letter that shows in the pizza size options.
+Deleting pizza in Enter pizza number to delete Field.
 |    TEST                          | RESULT |
 |--------|---------|
 | The user enters the letter       |  PASS  |
 | The user enters name             |  PASS  |
 | The user enters an empty string  |  PASS  |
 | The user enters the wrong number |  PASS  |
---The users can only enter the pizza number they would like to delete.
-If pizza is not created yet they will see an error message "Entered pizza doesn't exist!".--
+#### The users can only enter the pizza number they would like to delete.
+If pizza is not created yet they will see an error message "Entered pizza doesn't exist!".
 # PEP8 CI Python Linter
 ![9EAA5702-F173-4096-AE3F-E6737C43562B](https://github.com/Indrakens/pizza-time/assets/127971416/76e925d8-b06d-42dd-a33e-c82e29412f66)
 # DEPLOYMENT